-Medication Administration Paclitaxel Intravenous infusion over 60 minutes Carboplatin Intravenous infusion over 30 minute Treatment is repeated every week for 5 weeks during radiotherapy (days 1, 8, 15, 22 and 29)
+Medication Administration Paclitaxel Intravenous infusion over 60 minutes on days 1, 8 and 15 Carboplatin Intravenous infusion over 30 to 60 minutes on day 1 Cycle is repeated every 3 weeks

 This fact sheet aims to let you know the side effects most commonly seen following the administration of your treatment.
 Please note that when you take any medication, there is a possibility that it causes rare side effects and it is difficult to predict which patients will be affected.